-As some of you may know I only have one baby, Freddie, who is the absolute love of my life, my hubby comes a very close second of course!
-He is 7 years old (8 at the end of the year) going on 15, but he is my baby.
-He is a very independent and confident little boy and when the school wrote to me about 6 months ago my heart sank.
+As some of you may know I only have one baby, Freddie.
+Who is the absolute love of my life.
+My hubby, Stuart, comes a very close second of course!
+He is 7 years old (8 at the end of the year) going on 15.
+But he is my baby.
+He is a very independent and confident little boy.
+When the school wrote to me about 6 months ago my heart sank.
 His class, year 3, were going on a 3 day, 2 night school residential trip.
 What should I do?
 My heart was telling me he was too young, he was telling me that he was ready.
 I knew all of the other parents were letting their children go.
 So of course I didn’t want to hold Freddie back and I agreed for him to go.

-Freddie is a very what should we say, hmmmm, a social child, and very lively, loud and thinks he knows best!
+Freddie is a very what should we say, hmmmm, a social child.
+And very lively, loud and thinks he knows best!
 Although he is a well behaved child, like all, he has his moments!
 He has always been a runner!
-So as soon as he could walk he would be wandering off in any direction and was and still is fearless.
-Now he is 7 he is a little more aware of things but still wouldn’t think twice to escaping or planning his escape.
-Now I know I am over thinking and of course that wouldn’t happen (he’s never done it before), but all of this is going through my head!
+So as soon as he could walk he would be wandering off in any direction.
+He was and still is fearless.
+Now he is 7 he is a little more aware of things.
+But still wouldn’t think twice to escaping or planning his escape.
+Now I know I am over thinking and of course that wouldn’t happen (he’s never done it before).
+But all of this is going through my head!

 The Night Before